yanda-dy/EcoGuardian/src/README.md

 AirSim has been deprecated for over 2 years, so we ran into some issues with building it on macOS.
 Thankfully, we had some Windows laptops to run it on.
 We also ran into some issues with accuracy of computer vision models in the Unreal Engine environments but we were able to use the GPT-4 API instead to significantly improve performance.

 ## Accomplishments that we're proud of
-One of the biggest milestones was getting the infrared detector to identify humans (poachers) much better than the human eye.
+Two of the biggest milestones were setting up natural language control systems and getting the infrared detector to identify humans (poachers) much better than the human eye.

 ## What we learned